sunjay/rust-game-dev-workshop/README.md

   position.
 It's a good idea to return the character to that neutral position when they stop moving.
 Some spritesheets will even include an idle *animation* that you can play after a few seconds if the character isn't moving anymore.
+* Animations are not guaranteed to advance even a single frame.
+That means that if you tap/feather an arrow key, you can make a character float from point to point without their step ever being animated.
 * Providing a duration for each frame is a fairly typical approach for specifying sprite animations.
 It has a downside though that you need to make sure you tune it to the walking speed.
 If you don't, it can appear like the